WeblateOrg/weblate/docs/install.rst

 On upgrade to version 0.6 you should run :program:`./manage.py syncdb` and :program:`./manage.py setupgroups --move` to setup access control as described in installation section.

+On upgrade to version 0.7 you should run :program:`./manage.py syncdb` to setup new tables.